-Remote exams are available to national learners and apprentices, and to individual learners on accredited courses on a case-by-case basis only, if they are unable to travel to sit their exams at their centre.
+Remote exams are available to distance learners, apprentices, learners on accredited remote courses, and to individual learners on accredited courses on a case-by-case basis where a special consideration has been agreed.

 Remote exams on the NCTJ's Cirrus platform are proctored using Proctorio, while non-Cirrus exams are invigilated remotely via Zoom and a centre invigilator.